rathead-industrial-products/rtos/doc/quick_reference_guide.md

 Include eex_os.h.
 This is the public interface.

-eex_os.h will pull in:
-* eex_kernel.h	- defines the internal interface needed by the macros in eex_os.h

 The following c code (c++ friendly) must be compiled and linked in:
 * eex_kernel.c - kernel code
 * eex_arm.c - processor specific code